rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

     mv ~/.config/nvim/lua/custom/ ~/.config/nvim/lua/custom.bak
     ```

-    And clone the GitHub repository to your own configuration:
+    And clone the GitHub repository to your configuration:

     ```bash
     git clone https://github.com/NvChad/example_config.git ~/.config/nvim/lua/custom
     ```

-    The command copies the entire contents of the repository found online to the `~/.config/nvim/lua/custom/` folder, also copying the hidden `.git` folder, which will have to be deleted manually to allow the switch to a personal version control.
+    The command copies the entire repositories contents found online to the `~/.config/nvim/lua/custom/` folder, copying the hidden `.git` folder, which you must delete manually to allow the switch to a personal version control.
 For its deletion run the command:

     ```bash
     rm rf ~/.config/nvim/lua/custom/.git/
     ```

-    At this point the folder is ready and will be used the next time NvChad is started to enter custom configurations into the editor.
+    The folder is ready and will be used the next time NvChad is started to enter custom configurations into the editor.

 ## :material-file-outline: Structure

-The structure of the ==custom== folder consists of a number of configuration files and a `configs` folder containing the plugin option files set in *plugins.lua*.
+The structure of the ==custom== folder consists of several configuration files and a `configs` folder containing the plugin option files set in *plugins.lua*.

-Using separate files for plugin settings allows you to have a much more streamlined *plugins.lua* file and to work only on the plugin code while customizing it.
-This is also the recommended method for developing your own plugins that you will be adding later.
+Using separate files for plugin settings allows you to have a much more streamlined *plugins.lua* file, and to work only on the plugin code while customizing it.
+This is also the recommended method for developing plugins that you will be adding later.

 The structure created is as follows: